 We judge a foreigner's knowledge of our language by the number and sort of mistakes he makes.
 We are inclined to think he knows our language quite well if he does not make many mistakes.
-It does not occur to us that he may be avoiding version of the text.
-You can view it online here:
+It does not usually occur to us that he may be avoiding taking risks and confining himself to doing only what he knows he can do right.